- About BWF Fire Door Alliance

-The door is tested as a complete assembly or doorset, and can only work correctly if installed using the same compatible components as when it was tested.
+The door is tested as a complete assembly or doorset in a test furnace and can only work correctly if installed using the same compatible components as when it was tested.

 A fire door is not just the door leaf.
 It is a complete assembly comprising the frame, any glazing, intumescent fire and smoke seals and all the ironmongery that is used on the door, such as hinges, overhead door closers, latches and locks.

-‘Essential Ironmongery’ are those items that are indispensible to the correct performance of the door assembly.
+‘Essential’ Hardware or Ironmongery are those items that are indispensable to the correct performance of the door assembly.
 (Such as hinges, closers, locks and latches)

 Every fire door can only be tested and certificated with all its components in place.
-They should be third-party certificated to ensure correct performance.
+They should be third-party certified to ensure correct performance.

-‘Non- essential’ ironmongery (such as viewers, letterplates) may also be fitted – but they must be correctly installed, in accordance with the door manufacturer’s instructions.
+‘Non- essential’ hardware or ironmongery (such as viewers, letterplates) may also be fitted – but they must be correctly installed, in accordance with the door manufacturer’s instructions.

 In the event of a fire, a fire door will not work unless all the correct components have been fitted correctly and maintained.